 - No Gloppy Apples!
 Let’s tell it like it is: canned apple pie filling is not good.
 It’s cloyingly sweet, the apples are mushy, and the syrupy juices are not appetizing.
 Like homemade Cherry Pie Filling, this recipe for apple pie filling from scratch is miles better than store-bought and makes the best apple pies!

 - Almost Effortless.
 Do you have to peel a lot of apples?
 Yes, but that’s about all the work that’s involved here.
 Once your apples are prepped, it’s just a matter of simmering everything on the stovetop.
 If you purchase a Johnny Peeler (which I did a few years ago; WORTH IT), peeling and slicing takes minutes.

 - It Uses Four Pounds of Apples.
 If you’ve gone overboard at the apple orchard (ahem, guilty), you’ll be glad to know this recipe uses a lot of apples in one go.
 It also freezes beautifully so you can enjoy homemade apple pies long after fresh apples from your local orchard are picked clean—just add the filling to my Oil Pie Crust, Shortbread Crust, or Whole Wheat Pie Crust.

 - Endless Options.
 Apple pie filling isn’t just for the classic apple pie recipe, though.
-Just like Baked Apple Slices and Crockpot Applesauce, you can use apple pie filling as a topping, or bake it into puff pastry crust or phyllo dough for a cozy fall dessert.
+Just like Baked Apple Slices and Crockpot Applesauce, you can use apple pie filling as a topping, or bake it into puff pastry crust for Apple Turnovers, or use phyllo dough for a cozy fall dessert.

 - Apples.
 I use a mix of sweet/crisp (Honeycrisp, Jazz, Braeburn, Fuji, Gala, and Pink Lady) and tart apples (Granny Smith apples are the classic choice).